ranton256/classifying_concord/classifying_concord.md

 1. **Project Gutenberg boilerplate**: Many misclassifications involve similar license text that appears in both works
 2. **Short segments**: Brief text snippets provide insufficient stylistic markers
 3. **Universal themes**: When both authors discuss similar philosophical concepts, the distinction blurs
-4. **Quotations**: When either author quotes someone else, their personal style is diminished
+4. **Quotations**: When either author quotes someone else, their personal style is diminished.

-One interesting observation is that Thoreau's more practical descriptions are rarely misclassified, while his philosophical musings more frequently get attributed to Emerson.
-This aligns with our understanding of their writing styles—Thoreau's concrete observations of nature are distinctive, while both authors share transcendentalist philosophical language.
+One interesting observation is that Thoreau's more practical descriptions seem to rarely be misclassified, while his philosophical musings more frequently get attributed to Emerson.
+This aligns with our understanding of their writing styles-Thoreau's concrete observations of nature are distinctive, while both authors share transcendentalist philosophical language.

 It is also interesting to look at the length of passages versus the author prediction correctness.